matt1187/3.3V-adventure/asus_SVGO12/readme.md

 # Note
-bill of material is for VL/I 486SVGO Rev 1.5
+bill of material is for VL/I 486SVGO Rev 1.2
-some Rev has other footprint as like DIP-14 for U21